barkatash/Project2024android/README.md

 project status part2-server: didn't start yet.
 To run the app via Android Studio, open the project in Android Studio and click on the Run button.

+For your usage signed user:
+username: bar
+password: 12345678

 Dependencies:
 All dependencies are included in the gradle build file:
     // Room components